 - White label: If you’re building a store for a client, this feature lets you remove all Astra branding from the WordPress dashboard to offer a more customized final product.

-Where Astra Pro gives you access to extensive and unique e-commerce features and functionality, Astra Agency Package lets you use premium ready-to-use websites having “Agency” tag from the stater websites library.
+Where Astra Pro gives you access to extensive and unique e-commerce features and functionality, Astra Essential Bundle and Growth Bundle lets you use premium ready-to-use websites having “Premium” tags from the starter websites library.

 Remember, all you need to do is: